 Date: Duration of Activity:

 Type of activity:

-Goal Alignment:
+Number of individuals involved in activity:

 Assessment:

 How enjoyable was this activity?

-Did the activity accomplish what you set ou t to do?
+Did the activity accomplish what you set out to do?

 Will you repeat this activity?

 What other activities might you try?

 What did you learn from this activity?